asprenger/MLflow_introduction/README.md

     touch /tmp/test_dataset.tgz
     mlflow run sample_project -e validate -P data_path=/tmp/train_dataset.tgz

-At first glance, this might look like an overcomplicated way to run a script but can actually been quite useful.
+At first glance, this might look like an overcomplicated way to run a script but can actually be quite useful.
 By packaging some code in an
 MLflow Project other people can run it using a single command without having to worry about setting up environments or library dependencies.

 The `MLflow run` command can reference projects that are hosted on Github.
 This can be combined with a scheduler like [Apache Airflow](https://airflow.apache.org/)